 Continuing professional development (CPD)

-If you’re a member of CIH, commitment to professionalism is a fundamental part of your membership.
-This is why you not only sign up to a robust code of conduct and code of ethics when you join CIH, but also have access to our well-regarded professional standards, plus a wealth of key benefits to help you enhance your knowledge and skills.
+As a CIH member, professionalism is at the core of your commitment.
+Upon becoming a member, you sing up not only to our robust code of conduct and ethics, but you also gain access to our professional standards and a wide range of resources designed to enhance your knowledge and skills.

 What is continuing professional development (CPD)?

 CPD is an ongoing, purposeful and planned learning and development process that helps you further develop as a modern housing professional.
-At CIH it is defined as a set of learning activities undertaken to maintain and enhance your competence and conduct meeting professional standards: the knowledge, skills and behaviours in your professional life to support your personal and professional growth for a positive societal impact.
+At CIH we define CPD as a set of learning activities undertaken to maintain and enhance your competence and conduct meeting professional standards: the knowledge, skills and behaviours in your professional life to support your personal and professional growth for a positive societal impact.

 Our commitment is to provide you with a dynamic offer of resources, tools and opportunities for you to manage your learning, embed CPD in your professional practice, keep up to date with the ever-changing, political, economic, social and technological landscape and invest in yourself.